jeromegrosse/arduino/Library/LedArray/README.md

     - width:  The width of the array of LED.
     - height: The hight of the array of LED.

 An exemple of this library in use can be found in the project: 8x8 LED Array.

+This library allow basic operations on the display such as writing bytes line by line, writing a letter or writing a string on the display letter by letter and shifting.

+TODO:
+    - Give the possibility to have a scrolling text rather than one letter at a time.